thomasboyt/pearl/packages/pearl/docs/tutorial.md

 Start by looking at the bottom of the file: we're creating a new Pearl instance using `createPearl`.
 In addition to setting the canvas to use, and its width and height, we define a _root component_.
 This component is instantiated when the game starts, and is generally used as an "entry point" into the game.
 It's attached to a root entity, which can be accessed at `this.pearl.obj`.

 When the game component is initialized, we create a new entity, the player.
-The player entity is composed of a `Physical` component, giving it a position, a `PolygonCollider` component, which creates a rectangular collider, and a `PolygonRenderer` component, which renders the polygon defined by the `PolygonCollider`.
+The player entity is composed of a `Physical` component, giving it a position, a `BoxCollider` component, which creates a rectangular collider, and a `BoxRenderer` component, which renders the box defined by the `BoxCollider`.

+{% hint style="info" %}
+In addition to `BoxCollider`, Pearl also includes a `PolygonCollider` and `CircleCollider`, and corresponding `Render` components for both.
+{% endhint %}

 Now, when we start the game, we see a cyan box at the top of the screen.
 Our valiant player will venture down to face an enemy at the bottom of the screen, which we will add in a moment.
 However, before we do so, we need to give the player the ability to move.